experius/Magento-2-Module-Experius-MissingTranslations/README.md

 Mage2 Module Experius MissingTranslations
 ====================

-Add a CLI command to Collect missing translations in specified folder or the entire Magento 2 Root and add Admin Grid to display and update or add database/inline translations `(Stores > Translations > Database/Inline Translations)`
+Add a CLI command to Collect missing translations in specified folder or the entire Magento 2 Root and add an Admin Grid to display and update or add database/inline translations `(Stores > Translations > Database/Inline Translations)`

    ``experius/module-missingtranslations``